Great Steak Fajitas Recipe for Summertime Grilling

-One of the best ways to enjoy summertime grilling on your porch is to make this great Steak Fajitas recipe.
-This is a quick-cooking main dish for lunch or dinner that is a definite crowd-pleaser.
+One of my favorite ways to enjoy the summertime grilling season on my patio is to make my favorite Flank Steak Fajitas recipe.
+It is a fast-cooking main dish for lunch or an easy steak dinner that is a definite crowd-pleaser.

 Meal Prep for the Great Steak Fajitas Recipe